jugshaurya/showcase/mdx-blogs/cpp.md

   - Why? let employee is a baseclass and teacher, gardener, manager are baseclasses and each(base and sub) have a calculatesalary method. we want to store all salaries of different employees in an array.
   - since the array can only hold homogeneous values. we have to use `Employee* salaries[100]` we can push each object of base classes into it. and call calculatesalary() in a loop. it works only if calculatesalary is virtual in baseclass.

-## passing function to a function in cpp
+## Passing function to a function in cpp

 - pass bool (&fun)(int a, int b) as a parameter.
 It is basically a declaration of function + wrapping function name in braces. & is to avoid copy.